shuzaei/brainfunc/docs/brainfunc.md

 ## Language background

-- :thinking: C++ template is Turing complete.
+- :thinking: C++ templates are Turing complete.
 - :thinking: Brainf\*ck is also Turing complete.
 - :thinking: How about introducing functions into brainf\*ck?
 - :smile: While-statements are substitutable with recursive functions and if-statements!